codeborne/klite/jdbc/README.md

 See [all available functions](src/JdbcExtensions.kt).

+All the above can run without a transaction: in this case, every query will obtain and release its own connection from the pool, in autocommit mode.
+If [Transaction](src/Transaction.kt) is active, then it will obtain a connection on first use, set autoCommit=false and reuse it until the transaction is closed with either commit or rollback.

-In query mappers you can either use ResultSet methods and extensions to build your entities or use the [ResultSet.fromValues](src/BaseModel.kt), like shown above.
+In query mappers you can either use ResultSet methods and extensions to build your entities or use the [ResultSet.fromValues](src/BaseModel.kt).
 Likewise, [Any.toValues](src/BaseModel.kt) is provided to simplify conversion of entities to Maps for use with insert/update/upsert.

 [JdbcConverter](src/JdbcConverter.kt) can be used to register conversion of custom types to be sent to the DB.